Tom McCall Waterfront Park Travel

 The park is free to enjoy and is open every day from 5 a.m. to midnight.
 There are several MAX Blue and Red line stations within walking distance of the park.
 For more information on what to do here, check out the Portland Parks & Recreation website.

 Tom Mccall Waterfront Park Portland

-- Olmsted Report (1903) and Bennett Plan (1912) emphasize need for urban greenway to preserve Willamette riverfront
+- Olmsted Report (1903) and Bennett Plan (1912) emphasize the need for an urban greenway to preserve the Willamette riverfront

-- Construction of 1943 Harbor Drive Freeway restricted pedestrian access to riverfront
+- Construction of the 1943 Harbor Drive Freeway restricted pedestrian access to the riverfront

 - Oregon State Highway Department proposed Harbor Drive expansion; Oregon Governor Tom McCall halted expansion and called for a waterfront park (1968)